 The last piece in determining how to price your handcrafted soap is by simply looking at your competition.

 The best way to do this is by finding like-minded businesses that offer product(s) with similar perceived value.
 Then, you can compare prices of the different businesses and determine where your handcrafted soap fits best in the marketplace.

 All of these factors play an equal part in pricing your handcrafted soap, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.

 Lauren Costanza, founder of Bluminary provides us with a detailed spreadsheet of all of her costs associated with running her business:

 I knew this would be a self-funded adventure, and I set aside $3,000.
 During the first three months, I had a detailed spreadsheet where I tracked where the money was going and what was going toward products versus researching and developing new products.

 The spreadsheets involved columns and rows of numbers to craft a budget and gain an understanding of how much would need to be invested at each stage of the process - from gathering supplies to building a website, and shipping materials.

 Examples of a successful soap business

-Danielle Vincent from Sparks, NV, USA started Outlaw about 8 years ago, a soap business.
+Danielle Vincent from Sparks, NV, USA started Outlaw over 8 years ago, a soap business.